 A popular tapa is jamón or cured ham.
 If you want to go even more high-scale, try Jamón Iberico.
 It’s one of the highest quality and oh so good.

 Chocolate y Churros

-Chocolat caliente is if rich, dark hot cocoa met chocolate pudding.
-It’s rich, thick, and chocolatey and though I was unable to prove out that a spoon could actually stand up in the cup, it came awfully close.
+Chocolat caliente is rich, dark hot cocoa met chocolate pudding.
+It’s rich, thick, and chocolatey, and though I was unable to prove that a spoon could actually stand up in the cup, it came awfully close.

 Day Trip from Seville to Córdoba

 One of the most popular day trips from Seville, and one I highly recommend, is to visit Córdoba.
 Now, this city is worthy of more than one day, but if you’re stretched for time, it’s an easy and worthwhile day trip.